garbagetown/guideline/source_en/ArchitectureInDetail/MessageManagement.rst

 --------------------------------------------------------------------------------

 | A message consists of fixed text displayed on screens or reports, or dynamic text displayed depending on screen operations performed by user.
-| It should be defined in as much details as possible.
+| It is recommended to define a message in as much details as possible.
 \
     .. warning::
        In following cases, there is a risk of inability to identify error cause during the production phase or during the testing just before entering into production phase (however, such risks may not surface during the development phase).

        * When only one error message is defined
-       * When only 2 error messages of "Important" and "Warning" are defined
+       * When only two types of error messages ("Important" and "Warning") are defined

        Thus, if messages are changed when the number of developers in the team is less, the cost to modify these messages would increase as the development progresses.
        It is, therefore, recommended to define the messages in advance at a detailed level.